Saturday, June 3, 2023

 Google remains the frontrunner with offerings such as its search engine, ad marketplace, and YouTube video platform that give it extensive global influence.

-Google's parent company Alphabet saw a revenue of $65.1 billion in the recently-ended quarter eclipsed the same period last year by some 41%, as its online ad engine and services thrived.
+Google's parent company Alphabet saw a revenue of $65.1 billion in the recently-ended quarter eclipsed the same period last year by some 41%, as its online ad engine and cloud services thrived.

 Meanwhile, fellow giant Facebook, despite its whistleblower scandal, has also announced whopping profits although Twitter reported a large loss due to a shareholder lawsuit settlement.